IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

 3) place the 16-bit TIFF files from the Hagen dataset in 'Daten/Hagen_rawdata'
 4) prepare training data structure for repository (see below) by running FMD_image_to_tiles.ipynb and Hagen_image_to_tiles.ipynb
 ### train models and evaluate results
-1) run notebooks Basemodel_FMD.ipynb, Basemodel_Hagen.ipynb, or FMD_to_Hagen_Transfer to train the models yourself
+1) run notebooks Basemodel_FMD.ipynb, Basemodel_Hagen.ipynb, or FMD_to_Hagen_Transfer.ipynb to train the models yourself
-2) run notebooks Inference_Basemodel_FMD.ipynb, Inference_Basemodel_Hagen.ipynb, or Inference_FMD_to_Hagen.ipynb to generate predictions for Testsets
+2) run notebooks Inference_Basemodel_FMD.ipynb, Inference_Basemodel_Hagen.ipynb, or Inference_FMD_to_Hagen.ipynb to generate predictions for test sets
 3) turn predicted patches/tiles back to images using FMD_tiles_to_images.ipynb and Hagen_tiles_to_images.ipynb
 4) calculate PSNR and SSIM for the test sets using FMD_analyze.ipynb and Hagen_analyze.ipynb